Travel insurance can reimburse you for costs associated with returning home at short notice.

 You are not covered if you are aware of any pre-existing medical condition before the policy started or if during the 90 days before the policy they needed any treatments, consultation, required medication or had been diagnosed with a terminal condition.

-You are covered for the unexpected death or hospitalisation of a relative.
+You are covered for the unexpected death, sudden injury or illness of relative.

 What do insurers consider as a ‘relative’?